Website Tools to Build Your Author Email List

 Here’s how easy it is to configure.
 You just drag-and-drop the counter into your page and customize the colors and time to countdown.

 Subscribe to get blog posts direct to your email, plus self-publishing news you can use like recommendations, discounts, and freebies for independent authors.

 EMAIL MARKETING SERVICES

-I use MailChimp as my email list service provider but you can choose from many companies that offer the same thing such as MailerLite, MailMunch, Constant Contact, Vertical Response, AWeber, and Sendy.
+I use ConvertKit as my email list service provider because it offers visual auto-responder features that make it very easy to use.
+But you can choose from many companies that offer the same thing such as MailChimp, MailerLite, MailMunch, Constant Contact, Vertical Response, AWeber, and Sendy.

 Your goal is to collect email addresses from interested website visitors.
 Your service will collect those email addresses and keep them current, cleaning out the bounced emails, tracking links clicked, active subscribers, and much more.